+LOOK AT THE ASL PAPER AND GET THE CORRECT SIMPLE COLORBAR AND THE PERCENTAGE BAR

 Figure 3.5.
 Ozone wind roses for 16-30 June 2015 during: (a,c) day (8 AM – 8 AM) and (b,d) day (8 PM – 8 AM) local time.
 The length of each of the 16 cardinal direction colored wedges represents the percentage of time the ozone concentrations fall within each colored range when the wind is blowing from that direction according to the scale in the lower left.